jldevelops/aa-lottery-oracle/README.md

 To claim reward, send any amount of bytes after lottery calculation

-A 5KB flat fee is charged to both winners, it is reduced to 0 bytes when aa's bytes reach 100KB
+A 5KB flat fee is charged to both winners, it is reduced to 0 bytes when aa balance reach 20KB